There is something so implicitly glamorous about a vintage vanity.

 So which of these lovely vanity styles is right up your alley?
 Let me know in the comments which style is your favorite!

-And if you’re looking for some vintage vanity inspiration, make sure to follow Flourishmentary on Pinterest and check out the ‘Vintage Vanities & Makeup Table Ideas‘ board!
+And if you are looking for more decor tips, check out all my interior design guides for more inspo!
+And for more vintage vanity tables, make sure to follow Flourishmentary on Pinterest and check out the ‘Vintage Vanities & Makeup Table Ideas’ board!